IktajBhinder/IktajBhinder/README.md

 </a>
 <br></br>

-I am currentl a Software Development Engineer - 2, at Servicenow.
+I am currently a Software Development Engineer - 2, at Servicenow.
 Prior, I was Software Development Engineer -1, at Servicenow.
 I am a glod medalist in  B.E.(Hons.) in CSE.
 </br>
 Skilled in C++,Java, Python and DSA (Data Structures and Alogrithms), and Servicenow Development.